AdobeDocs/analytics.pt-BR/help/export/data-warehouse/dw-dimensions-incompatible-dwsegments.md

 <!-- This page is a duplicate of dimension-support.md.
 Once internal redirects are in place, we can remove this page and point it to dimension-support.md. -->

 Esta é uma página temporária.
-Consulte [Suporte a componentes](component-support.md).
+Consulte Suporte [a](component-support.md)componentes.